HitchApp115/api/README.md

 1. Scale infrastrucutre as needed
 1. *Optionally: Link your domain to the hosted application*

-And now the Hitch API Server is running on DigitalOceans servers at the url provided by them or at the domain linked
+And now the Hitch API Server is running on DigitalOceans servers at the url provided by them or at the domain linked.
+Each time your release branch has a push made, the App Platform will automatically update the hosted server version
 ## User Guide

 1. Host the Hitch API either locally or on DigitalOcean